briannyeo/MazeCraze/README.md

         Invoke the routine recursively for a chosen cell which is invoked once for any initial cell in the area.

-There are 4 difficulty levels that have been preset and optimized according to the width and height of the maze canvas with higher difficulties having more cells.
+There are 4 difficulty levels that have been preset and optimized according to the width and height of the maze canvas.
+Higher difficulties have more cells which the player is required to traverse through before reaching the end point.

-How to Play:
+## How to Play:
 Using arrow keys, navigate the pink block to the end of the maze.

+## Technologies Used
+1. HTML
+2. Javascript
+3. CSS

-Future Updates:
+## Future Updates:

-1. Change the pink box to a moving sprite that will explore the maze
+1. Change the current box to an animated sprite that will explore the maze
-2. Possible other items and conditions to be found before exiting.
+2. Other possible items / conditions to be added before exiting.
 3. Timer and scorecount (including how many blocks away from exit by the time the countdown ends)
 4. Add a chaser who will slowly follow the player until player gets caught

-Notes:
+## Notes:

-index()
+index() - to arrange cells in horizontal order
 Grid:
     0 , 1 , 2
 0 [ 0 , 1 , 2]